dongyenk/Triathlon-Data-Processing/README.md

 __**FILE TYPES**__
 ----------------------
 .ino files are programs made in the Arduino IDE, that require the IDE, and an Arduino, to compile.
 The Arduino IDE serial monitor can't handle input, unless the "newline" setting is changed to "no line ending".

+.cpp files are C++ programs made in the CodeBlocks IDE.

 __**COMMENTS AT THE TOP OF SOURCE FILES**__
 -------------------------------